-This course is more relevant in the world today than ever before.
-We explore the concepts of recycling and up-cycling as means of design development and expression through artwork.
-Various discarded materials, used or found objects that have been previously created to serve some other purpose will be reused to create work.
-Students will also revisit ideas through existing objects within our culture and re-address an individual's previous work.
-Formats of the work in this course may take the shape of jewelry, wearables, or objects.
+Recycling is more relevant than ever.
+The course explores concepts of recycling an up-cycling as a process of design, and a means of expression through appropriation and symbolism in artwork.
+Various discarded materials, used or found objects that have been previously created to serve some other purpose, are reused to create work.
+Students also revisit ideas through existing objects within our culture and re-address an individual's previous work.
+Work in this course takes the shape of jewelry, wearables, and objects.
 Students must come prepared during the semester with found objects, thrift store or flea market finds, thrown away materials and be willing to alter them.
+Introductory skills in metal and other materials are addressed.
+Demonstrations and projects are tailored to the skill level of students.
 Research and concept development are part of the weekly dialog.
-Slides and samples will supplement the course.
-Demonstrations will be provided as needed.
-Open to sophomore Jewelry + Metals majors and all electives.
-No previous metalworking skills are needed.
 3 credits.